tinkerhub/maker-station/Web Dev/Backend/Frameworks/JS based/Express JS.md

 ## What is  Express.js ❓
 Express.js helps you build web applications by providing a set of tools and features that make it easy to handle HTTP requests and responses, create routes, manage middleware, and integrate with databases.
-It is a web framework application for [**🎨 Node JS**](../../../FrontEnd/).
+It is a web framework application for 🎨 Node JS

 ## Why learn Express.js ❓
 First of all, Express.js is easy to learn and use.
 It is highly flexible and can be used to build a wide range of web applications.
-Moreover, it is built of top of [**🎨 Node JS**](../../../FrontEnd/) making it more fast and efficient for building web applications.
+Moreover, it is built of top of 🎨 Node JS  making it more fast and efficient for building web applications.

 ## 🎓 Skills you can Master
 After completing this learning path, you will be knowledgable in: